virunew/different-strokes/embeddings_inference_using_openai_batch_api.md

-🚀 Leveling up our embedding pipeline with batch processing.

 Context

 Until now, embeddings for document chunks were created on the fly and pushed into MongoDB + Milvus in real time.
 While functional, this approach doesn’t scale gracefully when you’re dealing with large volumes of documents or running complex inference tasks.